batexbafika/Ai-Pract-Assignment/README.md

 This is the Data structure for our first practical assignment in AI.
-In the Game.py file, the following have been done.
+In the Game.py file, the following has been done.

 class Node:
 In this node, we have created the template for all our game nodes for both the root node and also the child nodes.